IMSY-DKFZ/xilens/docs/source/index.rst

 =====================
-SUSICAM documentation
+XiLens documentation
 =====================
-Welcome to the SUSICAM documentation.
+Welcome to the :code:`XiLens` documentation.
 This project aims at providing an application that can be used to record data from all the **XIMEA** camera families.

 .. note::